-Retained carnings are the profits that the Company has earned till date, less any transfer to general reserves, dividends and other distributions made to the
+Retained earnings are the profits that the Company has earned till date, less any transfer to general reserves, dividends and other distributions made to the shareholders.

-Other comprehensive income
+Other comprehensive Income

-Other comprehensive income represents balance arising on account of gain/(loss) booked on share from partnership firms and re-measurement of defined
+Other comprehensive income represents balance arising on account of gain/(loss) booked on share from partnership firms and remeasurement of defined benefit plans.